garrilla/garrilla-3r/README.md

 Then start your app.

-If you would like to see a `global helper` message on each view, to help with identification, include the `{{> identifier}}` template block within your html - it will tell you what screen 3r thinks we're looking at!
+If you would like to see a `global helper` message on each view, to help with identification, include the `{{> identifier}}` template block within your html - it will tell you what screen 3r thinks we're looking at... it returns text, so you must wrap it in an `html tag` of your choice.

 There is an example [body.html](https://github.com/garrilla/garrilla-3r/blob/master/body.html) on this packages' github to get you on your way.
 Copy the contents to your project and start the app.